 Orphan Kitten Project

-The Orphan Kitten Project is a rescue program run by the Feline Medicine Club at UC Davis School of Veterinary Medicine.
+Orphan Kitten Project is a student-run non-profit organization at the UC Davis School of Veterinary Medicine.
 Orphaned and abandoned neonatal kittens under 4 weeks of age are taken in from the community and given a complete physical exam by the project coordinators.
 These kittens are then fostered by veterinary students or giving members of the community who bottle-raise them in their own homes.
 The kittens are weaned, vaccinated, FeLV tested, spayed or neutered, and dewormed vaccinations before they are put up for adoption, usually by 10-12 weeks of age.

-Student Chapter of the Association of Shelter Vets
+Student Chapter of the Association of Shelter Veterinarians (SCASV)

 Student Chapter (UCD) of the American Veterinary Medical Association (SAVMA)

 A. To provide an opportunity for the members to gain professional knowledge through veterinary student clubs and opportunities made possible from club funding, individual scholarships, and the Professional Development Fund.

 B. To provide a forum to discuss veterinary student-related concerns and to create a cohesive student body.

 C. To demonstrate the value of an organized effort and to develop leadership skills through the training received in conducting the chapter’s affairs.

 D. To make available to the students the opportunities offered by the American Veterinary Medical Association (AVMA) and the Student American Veterinary Medical Association (SAVMA).

 Student Chapter of the Society for Theriogenology at UC Davis School of Veterinary Medicine